Hours: 8AM-N, 1PM-4PM MST

 Request form available at website.
 Records Center is located in the basement.

-Contact the El Paso County Recorder Office if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.
+Contact the El Paso County Office of the County Clerk & Recorder if you would like to find vital records, such as birth, death, marriage, divorce, and real estate records.

 Get a vital certificate.